Ozuna homers in 10th as Cardinals top Rockies 5-4

-"I've been working on it so many times," Ozuna said.
-"I was in that situation before and I couldn't get it.
-Today was the time."

-Ozuna connected against Jake McGee (1-4), sending a one-out drive deep to center for his 13th homer of the season.
+Ozuna connected against Jake McGee (1-4), sending a one-out drive deep to center for his 13th homer.
 The slugger also extended his homer streak to three straight games.

-"Missed my spot over the middle of the plate.
-He was looking fastball too," McGee said.
-"Got to be a little more careful especially with a home run hitter like that."

 Dakota Hudson (1-0) got three outs for his first career win.